-(b) the local governments and water resources management committees have been given the opportunity to make submissions on the proposal to the Commission;
+(b) the local governments and water resources management committees have been given the opportunity to make submissions on the proposal to the Minister;

-(c) the Commission has called for public comment on the proposal in accordance with subsection (6); and
+(c) the Minister has called for public comment on the proposal in accordance with subsection (6); and

-(d) the Commission has considered any submissions made under this section and given a report on them to the Minister.
+(d) the Minister has considered any submissions made under this section.

 (5) For the purposes of subsection (4), where a watercourse or wetland runs through, is contiguous to, or is situated wholly or partly in, a local government district, the local government of that district is, in relation to a proposed proclamation under that subsection affecting that watercourse or wetland an interested local government.

-(6) The Commission is taken to comply with subsection (4)(c) by —
+(6) The Minister is taken to comply with subsection (4)(c) by —

 (a) publishing in 2 issues of a daily newspaper circulating in the locality concerned a notice stating the proposal to make the proclamation; and